fischertechnik/txt_demo_ROBOPro_SLI/FtTxtExamples/README.md

 [See the project readme](./SLI_TxtSliSave4C/README.md)

-### example 1: SLI_TeachIn
+### example 2: SLI_TeachIn

-- This SLI TeachIn is the industrial Robot with 4 motors and switches as for the industrial Robot with 2 encoder motors and 2 motor (TX-C set).
+- This SLI TeachIn is about the industrial Robot with 4 motors and switches as for the industrial Robot with 2 encoder motors and 2 motor (TX-C set).

 ![console](./SLI_TeachIn/docs/DSC_4652.JPG)